timskillman/Pi3C/README.md

 This will install all the SDL 2.0 libraries, configure your GPU memory and enable the video drivers for your particular Raspberry Pi.

-Navigate to the Pi3C folder and enter:
+Open a terminal window, navigate to the Pi3C folder and enter:

 ~~~~
 sudo sh Installer.sh